Universal measurement-based quantum computation in a one-dimensional architecture enabled by dual-unitary circuits

-From a fundamental standpoint, our results show that the dual unitary circuit $T_N^k$ can also be interpreted as an ``infinite-order'' SPT entangler.
-Namely, consecutive applications of $T_N$ to an initial product state generates an infinite sequence of more and more complex 1D SPT orders when $N\rightarrow \infty$.
-This is in contrast to previously-studied SPT entanglers which have finite order, meaning the sequence of SPT orders repeats with finite period as a consequence of the fact that the set of SPT phases with a given symmetry group forms a finite group~\cite{Chen2013}.
-Our construction gets around this by virtue of the fact that the symmetry group also grows at each step.
-This suggests the existence of a relationship between dual-unitary circuits, infinite-order SPT entanglers, and resource states for MBQC.
-We give a second example of this relationship in Appendix~\ref{sec:clusterqca}, which is defined by a circuit that is obtained from $T_N$ by replacing $HS\rightarrow H$, corresponding to another choice of parameters in the kicked Ising model.
-This circuit is also dual unitary, generates a infinite family of 1D SPT orders, and generates states that can be used for MBQC on $k$ encoded qubits.
-However, in this case, the set of gates implementable in MBQC grows only polynomially quickly in $k$, so it is not a universal resource.
-In fact, the circuit implemented by MBQC corresponds to a matchgate circuit, a consequence of the free-fermion character of the kicked Ising model at the chosen parameters, and therefore it is efficiently classically simulable.
-This behaviour is likely fine-tuned, and we give a more general study in Appendix~\ref{sec:cliffs}---where either $H$ or $HS$ is applied depending on the spatial location and time-step---which suggests the conjecture that generic dual-unitary Clifford circuits will generate resources for universal MBQC.
+From a fundamental standpoint, our results show that the dual unitary circuit $T_N^k$ can also be interpreted as an ``infinite-order SPT entangler''.
+Namely, consecutive applications of $T_N$ to an initial product state generates an infinite sequence of 1D SPT orders with exponentially growing edge modes (when $N\rightarrow \infty$). {While all previously-defined circuits which generate SPT phases (i) have finite order such that $U^p=I$ for some $p$ independent of $N$ and (ii) generate phases with a fixed symmetry group $G$ \cite{Chen2013}, our circuit $T_N$ (i) has infinite order and (ii) generates SPT phases with a growing symmetry group $\mathbb{Z}_2^{2k}$.} Our results therefore suggest the existence of a deep relationship between dual-unitary circuits, infinite-order SPT entanglers, and resource states for MBQC.
+We give a second example of this relationship in SM \cite{supplement} by replacing $HS\rightarrow H$ in $T_N$, corresponding to $g=0$ in the kicked Ising model.
+This circuit is also dual-unitary and generates an infinite family of 1D SPT ordered states that can be used for MBQC on $k$ virtual qubits.
+However, in this case, the states are not universal resources since the set of gates implementable in MBQC generates an efficiently classically-simulable matchgate circuit.
+This behaviour is likely fine-tuned, and we give a more general study in SM \cite{supplement}---where either $H$ or $HS$ is applied depending on the spatial location and time-step---which suggests the conjecture that generic dual-unitary Clifford circuits will generate resources for universal MBQC.
 We leave a deeper exploration into the relationships between these three concepts, as well as the induced classification of MBQC resource states, for future work.